 DIY with RV - Replacing limit switch / Atwood 8535

-So, at some point (of course that was a coldest part of our trip in Yellowstone) furnace (Atwood 8535-III) start blowing cold air only.
+So, at some point (of course that was a coldest part of our trip in Yellowstone) furnace (Atwood 8535-III) started blowing cold air only.
 After reading numerous of articles/forums/manuals I started troubleshooting and found out that limit switch (don't confuse it with sail switch) is not working, therefore blocking furnace from firing up.
-To make sure I throw jump cable with +12V to the white wire on the control board, which did the trick, but also makes thermostat glitchy.
-So from now on I had to turn thermostat on and furnace using it's tech switch.
+To make sure I threw jump cable with +12V to the white wire on the control board, which did the trick, but also made thermostat glitchy.
+So from now on I had to turn thermostat on and start furnace using it's "tech switch", which is a jumper cable.
 Then turn both off when I don't need heat anymore.
 It won't stop/start to keep up with temp setting.

-Ordered new limit switch (p/n, $) paying attention to get one with correct limit temperature and also trying to find out with RV manufacturer (for no reason I decided to contact them, not Atwood) whether it's possible to take sail switch out without taking the furnace unit out.
+Ordered new limit switch (Atwood 37022 Hydro Flame Limit Switch 190 Degrees, around $15 with shipping) paying attention to get one with correct limit temperature and also trying to find out with RV manufacturer (for no reason I decided to contact them, not Atwood) whether it's possible to take sail switch out without taking the furnace unit out.
 As you probably noticed I mentioned sail switch, and they immediately replied that it's possible.
-When I corrected myself they just stop replying.
+When I corrected myself to limit switch they just stop replying.

-Eventually I decided to try it without and instructions and create one myself.
+Eventually I decided to try it without taking it out and no manual and create one myself.

 Short answer is yes, it's possible, but I hope I won't have to do that again.

 So here is a list of tools needed:

 - philips screw driver (4 philips screws to remove furnace cover)

 - HW3 octagon to remove blower + 1/4 flat screwdriver

 - 1/4 head (or long flat screwdriver) to remove limit switch bracket